AEW News: Huge Tag Team Match Announced For ‘Dynamite’

 The show will also feature a World Championship match, as Chris Jericho will defend his prize against Darby Allin in a street fight.

-As The Inquisitr reported earlier this week, “The Painmaker” took some shots at WWE on the last show, and it’ll be interesting to see what he has in store for fans on the next episode.
+As The Inquisitr reported earlier this week, “The Painmaker” took some shots at WWE on the last show, and it’ll be interesting to see what he has in store for fans in the next episode.